 - Chipped crown.
 Crowns made of all porcelain or porcelain fused to metal can sometimes chip.
 If the chip is small, a composite resin can be used to repair the chip with the crown remaining in your mouth.
 This is usually just a temporary fix.
 If the chipping is extensive, the crown may need to be replaced.

 - Loose crown.
 Sometimes the cement washes out from under the crown.
 Not only does this allow the crown to become loose, it allows bacteria to leak in and cause decay to the tooth that remains.
 If a crown feels loose, contact your dentist's office.

 Crown falls off.
 Sometimes crowns fall off.
-Usually this is due to an improper fit, a lack of cement, or a very small amount of tooth structure remaining that the crown can hold on to.
-If this happens, clean the crown and the front of the tooth.
+Reasons include decaying of the underlying tooth and loosening of the cementing material used to place the crown.
+If your crown comes off, clean the crown and the front of the tooth.
 You can replace the crown temporarily using dental adhesive or temporary tooth cement that is sold in stores for this purpose.
 Contact your dentist's office immediately.
 He or she will give you specific instructions on how to care for the tooth and crown for the day or so until you can be seen for an evaluation.
 Your dentist may be able to re-cement the crown in place; if not, a new crown will need to be made.

 - Allergic reaction .
 Because the metals used to make crowns are usually a mixture of metals, an allergic reaction to the metals or porcelain used in crowns can occur, but this is extremely rare.